antonlacon/foundationalbot/README.md

 Foundational Twitch Chat Bot
 ======

 A chat bot Twitch broadcasters to aid in the production of their channels.
+The bot is functional, but a work in progress.

-Requirements:
+# Requirements:
 * Python 3.6 (or greater)
 * VLC (for sound effect playback)

-# Status
-This bot is functional, but a work in progress.

 # Chat Commands
 ## Administrator